 Applicants who hold a current California Vocational Nurse license may qualify for the California Registered Nurse licensure examination (NCLEX-RN) without completing the entire Associate Degree Nursing Program.
 LVNs may elect to take a non-degree program consisting of not more than 45 quarter credit units in nursing and related science courses.
 The LVN choosing this option should be aware that they may not change their status as a 45-unit option with the Board of Registered Nursing as any time after licensure.
 Individuals who become licensed as Registered Nurses using this option may not be eligible for licensure in states other than California and may have difficulty applying to a college/university for an advanced degree.
 This status will not restrict the practice of a Registered Nurse within California.

-ASSOCIATE OF SCEINCE IN VOCATIONAL NURSING - Los Angeles and Ontario Campuses
+ASSOCIATE OF SCIENCE IN VOCATIONAL NURSING - Los Angeles and Ontario Campuses

-(CIP Code: 51.3901, SOC Code: 29-2061.00 - Licensed Practical and Licensed Vocational Nurses) 106 Quarter Credit Hours/1880 Clock Hours/21 months
+(CIP Code: 51.3901, SOC Code: 29-2061.00 - Licensed Practical and Licensed Vocational Nurses)

 Graduates of the Associate of Science in Vocational Nursing program will: